-To create a backup job, you will need the Add-VBOJob cmdlet.
+To create a backup job, use the Add-VBOJob cmdlet.
 The cmdlet has two parameter sets: for processing all items of an organization or only the selected ones.
-For creating a backup job that will process all items of an organization the following settings will be enough:
+For creating a backup job that processes all items of an organization, you must specify values for the following required parameters:

-- Organization: choose the organization, added to the Veeam Backup for Microsoft Office 365 infrastructure.
-The job will process the items of this organization.
-For more information on how to add an organization to the Veeam Backup for Microsoft Office 365 infrastructure, see the Add-VBOOrganization cmdlet.
+- -Organization.
+Specify the organization that is added to the Veeam Backup for Microsoft 365 infrastructure.
+The backup job will process the items of this organization.
+For more information on how to add an organization to the Veeam Backup for Microsoft 365 infrastructure, see the Add-VBOOrganization cmdlet.

-- Backup repository: choose the backup repository, added to the Veeam Backup for Microsoft Office 365 infrastructure.
+- -Repository.
+Specify the backup repository that is added to the Veeam Backup for Microsoft 365 infrastructure.
 Backups will be stored in this repository.
-For more information on how to add a repository to Veeam Backup for Microsoft Office 365 infrastructure, see the Add-VBORepository cmdlet.
+For more information on how to add a repository to the Veeam Backup for Microsoft 365 infrastructure, see the Add-VBORepository cmdlet.

-- Backup job name: specify the name of the backup job you want to create.
+- -Name.
+Specify the name of the backup job that you want to create.

-- We will use the Get-VBOOrganization cmdlet to get the organization and save the result to the $org variable:
+- Get the VBOOrganization object using the Get-VBOOrganization cmdlet and save the result to the $org variable:

 $org = Get-VBOOrganization -Name "ABC Company"

-- We will use the Get-VBORepository cmdlet to get backup repository and save the result to the $repository variable:
+- Get the VBORepository object using the Get-VBORepository cmdlet and save the result to the $repository variable:

 $repository = Get-VBORepository -Name "ABC Email Backup"

-- Finally, we can create a backup job with the ABC Backup Job name.
-We will need the saved $org and $repository variables as the Organization and Repository parameters value:
+- Create a backup job with the ABC Backup Job name.
+Use the saved $org and $repository variables as the Organization and Repository parameters value: